TanishqThuse/exercise-tracker-mern/README.md

-# :zap: MERN Full Stack Tracker
+# :zap: MERN Fitness Tracker

 * Mongo Express React Node (MERN) full-stack app, integrates React frontend with Node.js backend.
 * Tutorial code - see [:clap: Inspiration](#clap-inspiration) below but with customisations - particularly the mongoose connection script is more detailed and react frontend table has proper Bootstrap buttons to avoid error messages with edit & delete links.